-- 26. Right-click on the histogram that we just created and choose Clone from the context menu.
-A duplicate copy of the histogram is created. - 27.
-Change the Y Axis to show CD69 Expression.
+- Right-click on the histogram that we just created and choose Clone from the context menu.
+A duplicate copy of the histogram is created. - Change the Y Axis to show CD69 Expression.

 In the graphics we can see the generations separated into discrete populations along the X-axis.
 That's the first FCOM function we created.
-The Y-axis shows the continuous CD69 parameter in one histogram and discrete subsets of CD69 positives and negatives in the other histogram.
-Regions can be created to quantify the subsets.
+The Parent generation has the highest intensity.